MAIF/otoroshi/manual.next/src/main/paradox/entities/organizations.md

 For example, you can use the organizations as a mean of :

 * to seperate resources by services or entities in your enterprise
-* to split internal and external usage of the resources (it's useful when you have a list of service deployed in your compagny and another deployed by yours partners)
+* to split internal and external usage of the resources (it's useful when you have a list of service deployed in your company and another deployed by yours partners)

 ## Access to the list of organizations